dmz44/Robotics_Assignment_1/README.md

     ros2 launch turtlebot3_manipulation_gazebo gazebo.launch.py

 **[Remote PC]** Launch another Docker shell and launch cartographer with your modified Lua file with the following command.
+Always be ready to revert your changed Lua file in case you break the simulation.

     ros2 launch turtlebot3_manipulation_cartographer cartographer.launch.py